neovim/neovim/MAINTAIN.md

 works even if `v:version` is "behind".
 Whenever we "complete" merging all patches from a Vim `v:version`, the steps to bump `v:version` are:

-1. Remove the fully-merged version from `version.c:Versions`.
+1. Remove the fully-merged version from `vim-patch.sh` by adjusting the regexp.
-2. Adjust the regexp in `vim-patch.sh`.
-For example to remove 8.1:
+   For example, to remove version "8.1":
    ```diff
    diff --git a/scripts/vim-patch.sh b/scripts/vim-patch.sh
    index d64f6b6..1d3dcdf 100755